 The vase is one of six 'thrown' by Josiah Wedgwood himself to mark the successful opening of the Etruria manufactory on 13 June 1769.
 There are two on display in the museum galleries.

 Portland Vase Black Jasper with White Reliefs - 1790

 The Portland vase is perhaps Josiah’s most important piece and considered one of the greatest technical achievements of the potter’s art.
 Taking over three years of trials and experimentation to perfect, the first perfect copy was made in October 1789.

 Each trial piece is marked with a number that corresponds to an entry in Wedgwood’s ‘Experiment Book’.
 Many pieces are impressed with the firing instructions, for example ‘TTBO’ for 'tip-top of biscuit oven’

 Pâte-sur-pâte Vase Parian - 1878

-This term means, quite literally paste upon paste and refers to the slow building up layer by layer of slip or dilute clay allowing for the creation of delicate and translucent decoration.
-This vase is possible the work of Frederick Rhead.
+This term means, quite literally, paste upon paste and refers to the slow building up layer by layer of slip or dilute clay allowing for the creation of delicate and translucent decoration.
+This vase is possibly the work of Frederick Rhead.

-Salad bowl decorated with lobster, with matching salad servers reflecting the Victorian enthusiasm for exploration and discover of new flora and fauna.
+Salad bowl decorated with lobster, with matching salad servers reflecting the Victorian enthusiasm for exploration and discovery of new flora and fauna.
 It is printed and painted in enamel colours.

 Bust of Venus Parian 1849